simonvh/gimmemotifs-manuscript/manuscript.md

 as JASPAR can be beneficial, for instance when linking motifs to binding proteins.

-## Performance of de novo motif identification varies with motif quality
+## Large-scale benchmark of *de novo* motif finder performance on ChIP-seq peaks

 It has been noted that there is no *de novo* motif prediction algorithm that consistently performs well across different data sets